Kendal Holiday Week

 “Well, Chris, you are now the new custodian of all these items.”

-My wife Priscilla, brothers Paul and Mike Duff and Mike’s wife Sandra smiled at me.
-It felt like everyone was in on this.
-How could I thank Paul Duff enough for such beautiful pieces of Wainwright history?
-Five cappuccinos suddenly landed on the table… coffee had never tasted so good.
+My wife Priscilla, brothers Paul and Mike Duff and Mike’s wife Sandra all shared knowing smiles with me.
+It seemed everyone was in on this surprise.
+I was grateful to Paul Duff for gifting me such remarkable pieces of Wainwright’s history.
+As if on cue, five cappuccinos arrived, and never had coffee tasted so delightful.

-We were relaxing in a café in Kendal after a fabulous morning.
-Mike, Paul – the sons of Percy Duff, who succeeded Wainwright as Borough Treasurer – and Sandra kindly gave Priscilla and me a private tour of the Mayor’s parlour in the Town Hall, during which we learned much about the history of Kendal.
-In addition to climbing the clock tower, we held some of Kendal’s historical artefacts, including the Sovereign Sword.
-We also viewed Katherine Parr’s Book of Devotions and the original town charters.
-We spotted an original Wainwright drawing hung on the wall, which was very fitting.
-In addition to the tour of the Mayor’s parlour, this fabulous treasure trove was on the table in front of me.
+We were unwinding in a Kendal café, reflecting on a beautiful morning.
+Mike and Paul, sons of Percy Duff, who succeeded Wainwright as Borough Treasurer, along with Sandra, had generously offered Priscilla and me a private tour of the Mayor’s parlour in the Town Hall.
+This tour was rich in Kendal’s history, including climbing the clock tower and handling Kendal’s historical artefacts, such as the Sovereign Sword.
+We admired Katherine Parr’s Book of Devotions and original town charters.
+An original Wainwright drawing adorned the wall, perfectly complementing our experience.
+The tour and the treasure trove laid out before us were a historian’s dream.

 Kendal Holiday Week Brochures